pocha/django-blog/README.md

 	$ django-admin.py startproject django_blog

 This will create a folder *django_blog* with the following structure.
-Here, *django_blog* is the name of our project.

     django_blog